Hoomee90/number-base-namer/README.md

 rootFinder(num);
 Expected Output: "tri"

-Test: "It should treat 0 and 1 as if they are markers for non-root primes"
+Test: "It should treat string and integer keys the same, and add '(' ')' into dictionary as markers"
 Code:
-const num = 1;
+const num = '(';
 const isPrefix = false
 rootFinder(num);
-Expected Output: "tri"
+Expected Output: "un"

 Describe: factorFinder()